Weebaay/holbertonschool-higher_level_programming/python-data_structures/README.md

 		4
 		5

 ## Usage

 	To execute any of the tasks, simply run the script as shown in the examples below:
 	$ ./0-print_list_integer.py

 ## Author

-This project was completed as part of the Holberton School curriculum by "Jean-Paul Dijeont."
+This project was completed as part of the Holberton School curriculum by **Jean-Paul Dijeont.**